How Tech Helps Seniors Overcome the COVID-19 Challenges

-We’ve already discussed how technology helps to fight the coronavirus.
+We’ve already discussed how technologies help to fight the coronavirus.
 In the article, we’ll explain how modern technology can help seniors during the COVID-19 world pandemic.

 The latest innovations can help seniors get timely consultation with a doctor, communicate with their loved ones, and stay socially active without leaving the house.

 With stay-at-home recommendations being implemented around the globe, many seniors are staying home to avoid COVID-19 contraction.
 To protect their older loved ones, family and friends more rarely visit their older loved ones or don’t visit them at all.
 As a result, older adults, especially those living alone, start to feel lonely, isolated and socially disconnected.

 In June 2020 56% of 50-80-year old adults reported feeling isolated compared to 27% in 2018.